Creating a Veteran LinkedIn

 How to Write a LinkedIn Profile

 LinkedIn allows you to create your profile in six sections – introduction, about, background, skills, accomplishments, and additional information.
-Below we break down each section to show you how to write a LinkedIn profile:
+Below we break down each section to show you how to write a great LinkedIn profile:

 Like Twitter, YouTube, and Facebook, LinkedIn allows you to display a header above your profile picture.
 The header is an image such as an office desktop or any other image that reflects the type of work you do.
 The header attracts recruiters and hiring companies by displaying what you do.
 LinkedIn recommends the header be 1,584 x 396 px.